ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 attribute to acquire the regular expression pattern that corresponds to the URLs of users within the specific domain of the client application.

 The `nimble-mapping-mention-user` element contains individual user information within its elements.
 Typically, the `mention-url` attribute includes either the user ID or a value stored in the backend database.
-It's important that the `mention-url` adheres to valid URL format, often used to link the user ID with the hosting domain.
+It's important that the `mention-url` adheres to a valid URL format, often used to link the user ID with the hosting domain.
 In cases where there's no specific URL for each user within the domain, they can alternatively insert the user ID in a valid URL format such as `user:user-id` and provide the appropriate pattern for it.

 #### Future Scope

-1. The `nimble-mapping-mention-user` can be used to get other user details like email, profile information etc., to display in the dropdown list options.
+1. The `nimble-mapping-mention-user` can be used to get other user details like email, profile information, etc., to display in the dropdown list options.
-2. If there is a requirement to mention an issue (using **"#"**) or a pull requests (using **"!"**), a new configuration component can be created and added as a child to the rich text editor.
+2. If there is a requirement to mention an issue (using **"#"**) or a pull request (using **"!"**), a new configuration component can be created and added as a child to the rich text editor.
 Below is an example of how these elements would be used:

-    ````html
+    ````HTML
     <nimble-rich-text-editor>
         <nimble-rich-text-mention-users pattern="http://users/.*">
             <nimble-mapping-mention-user